wangziqi2013/wangziqi2013.github.io/_posts/2019-03-24-efficient-persist-barriers-for-multicores.markdown

 or flushed.
 Each LLC should also keep track of the most recent epoches from each L1 that have been persisted.

 If an LLC is about to evict a dirty cache line, it must be guaranteed that all epoches before the epoch in which the dirty line was written have been persisted.
-Recall that we require that all LLCs keep track of the most recent persisted epoches from all L1 controllers, this can be easily checked
+This can be easily checked, recall that we require all LLCs to keep track of the most recent persisted epoches from all L1 controllers.
+If there are unflushed epoches, the LLC controller sends a message up to the L1 controller to request a flush.
+Note that if the epoches to be flushed also have inter-thread dependencies from other L1 controllers, this flushing chain can be quite long and time consuming, which may stall the LLC controller for a while.
+This paper does not seem to address this problem.